 Rockford Man Indicted on Child Pornography Charges

-ROCKFORD — A Rockford man has been indicted by a federal grand jury on child pornography charges.
+ROCKFORD — A Rockford man was indicted Tuesday by a federal grand jury on charges of producing child pornography and committing felony sex offenses while he was required to register as a sex offender.

 The public is reminded that an indictment contains only charges and is not evidence of guilt.
-The defendant is presumed innocent and is entitled to a fair trial at which the government has the burden of proving guilt beyond a reasonable doubt.
+The defendant is presumed innocent and entitled to a fair trial at which the government has the burden of proving guilt beyond a reasonable doubt.
+Each count of producing child pornography carries a mandatory minimum sentence of 15 years in federal prison and a maximum of 30 years.
+The count of committing a felony offense involving a minor carries a mandatory minimum sentence of ten years in federal prison that must be served after any sentence for production of child pornography is completed.